 Read more about the different ways to react to disruptive change in your industry in our blog, Be a Change Navigator.

-“In general, change within an organization is difficult, and even more so in an industry that uses the same persisting practices and methodology as forty years ago,” says Breakthrough®Fuel’s Vice President of Business Development Matt Balzola.
+“In general, change within an organization is difficult, and even more so in an industry that uses the same persisting practices and methodology as they did forty years ago,” says Breakthrough’s ’Vice President of Go To Market Matt Balzola.

 Identifying the problem means bringing up pain points.
 In the case of fuel management, it’s the simple fact that the cost of fuel has not been effectively managed.
-The second step is offering up your solution and describing the potential advantages.

 “We focus on the fact that technology changes,” Balzola says.
 “It’s not necessarily that an individual was doing the wrong thing or ignoring a solution, it’s the fact that these options weren’t available to them until now.”